 The digital era provides innovations for the broker in giving service to the investors.
 This can be seen from the presence of online brokers.
 Through this type, investors do not need to come to the brokerage company.
 First-time investors currently favor online brokers.
 In addition, first-timer investors can start to make stock investments at an affordable initial cost.

-The retail brokers provides stock or financial instrument transaction services for individual investors.
-Later, the broker will get a number of commissions from investors.
+The retail brokers provide stock or financial instrument transaction services for individual investors.
+Later, the broker will get several commissions from investors.